 The splint extends from the proximal palmar crease, along with the volar forearm, around the elbow to the dorsum of the MCP joints

 The forearm is neutral and the wrist is slightly extended.

 Double Sugar-Tong Splint

-Double sugar tong splint is used in management of elbow and forearm injuries.
+Double sugar tong splint is used in the management of elbow and forearm injuries.